July 18, 2016 in Strategy by

 Use Paid Search if you have the money

 If you know people are searching for your solutions, and you have the money, you should consider Paid Search (PPC).
-This is an auction, held by the search engines, where companies bid to show up in the search results.
+This is an auction, held by the search engines, where companies bid to appear in the search results.
 If you win the auction, you only pay if someone clicks on your ad.
 This is why it’s called pay-per-click (PPC) or some call it cost-per-click (CPC) marketing.

 Use Search Engine Optimization if you have the time

-If you know people are searching for your solutions, and you have time, you should consider Search Engine Optimiation (SEO).
+If you know people are searching for your solutions, and you have time, you should consider Search Engine Optimization (SEO).
 This is the practice of helping your website be more relevant to search engine users.
 There are three basic things involved in every SEO campaign:

 SEO also takes time to learn.
 Once you get the basics down, you’ll also need to spend time keeping up with changes in the algorithms.
 Don’t forget to keep up with changes in search technology, too.